After – a night off, sleep at home for a night and arrive at the base the next morning.

 Course makim – commander course (mefaked)

-Course mishtachim – reintegration course given before they finish the army
+Course mishtachim – reintegration course given before they finish their active duty service

 Cutting their card (choger)- the final act of discharge (they usually take a picture)